 The official document mailed to the universities, colleges, employers, or other entities at the request of the student or family will be directly mailed from the school to the authorized requesting institution without the possibility of alteration.
 This copy may not be given to the student or parent.
 The transcript will be marked or stamped "Official Copy" only at the time of its authorized release to another institution.
 This stamp may not be placed on the copy provided to the student or family.
-The embossed seal should also be used on official copies of the Academic Achievement Record (Consent to Release High School Transcript form is also located in the Form's Section).
+The embossed seal should also be used on official copies of the Academic Achievement Record.